Four tackles on his first series? Shaquem Griffin vows to start even faster next time

 Despite what the stats showed, the Seahawks' rookie linebacker said he felt it took a little while to really get going Thursday against the Colts.

-That Shaquem Griffin was credited with either an assisted or solo tackle on four of his first seven plays in his first NFL preseason game on Thursday — in fact, all four came on consecutive plays — might make the comment offered about his performance Sunday by head coach Pete Carroll seem a little perplexing.
+That Shaquem Griffin was credited with either an assisted or solo tackle on four of his first seven plays in his first NFL exhibition game Thursday — in fact, all four came on consecutive plays — might make the comment offered about his performance Sunday by Seahawks coach Pete Carroll seem a little perplexing.

 “It took him a little bit to get his feel, and he would tell you that too, you know,’’ Carroll said.
 “He started a little slow.
 Was really hyped up and kind of amped and wasn’t moving well.
 And then he slowed things down and backed up a little bit in his alignments and just started really hitting the line of scrimmage.’’